jpcours2014/GettingCleaning-Data/CodeBook.md

 4. Label the data set with descriptive activity names.

-5. Create a second, independent tidy data set with the average of each variable for each activity and each subject.
+5. Create a second, independent tidy data ("tidy_data.txt") set with the average of each variable for each activity and each subject.